koeppl/integer_partition/README.md

 # Goal

+The goal is an enhanced version of the classical urn problem:

+> In how many ways can we distribute `z` indistinguishable balls into `n` distinguishable urns?
+We restrict each urn to have a specific size.
+In other terms:
-The goal is to compute all possible partitions of a given integer `z` as a sum of an ordered sequence of `n` integers, with the restriction that each integer of the sequence has an individual upper bound.
+> The goal is to compute all possible partitions of a given integer `z` as a sum of an ordered sequence of `n` integers,
+> with the restriction that each integer of the sequence has an individual upper bound.

 # Dependencies